AdaCore/spark2014/docs/lrm/source/packages.rst

                    is a state abstraction then the names in the input_list shall not be constituents of the state abstraction.

+.. _etu-initializes_aspects-ss:

 .. centered:: **Dynamic Semantics**

 There are no dynamic semantics associated with the Initializes aspect.

 .. centered:: **Verification Rules**

+.. _tu-initializes_aspects-10:

-#.
-If the Initializes aspect is specified for a package, then after the body
-   (which may be implicit if the package has no explicit body) has completed its elaboration, every (entire) variable and state abstraction denoted by a ``name`` in the Initializes aspect shall be initialized.
+10. If the Initializes aspect is specified for a package, then after the body (which may be implicit if the package has no explicit body) has completed its elaboration, every (entire) variable and state abstraction denoted by a ``name`` in the Initializes aspect shall be initialized.
 A state abstraction is said to be initialized if all of its constituents are initialized.
 An entire variable is initialized if all of its components are initialized.
     Other parts of the visible state of the package shall not be initialized.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.5 VR only variables and state abstractions in the Initializes aspect shall be initialized

+.. _tu-initializes_aspects-11:

-#.
-If an ``initialization_item`` has an ``input_list`` then the
+11. If an ``initialization_item`` has an ``input_list`` then the
     variables and state abstractions denoted in the input list shall be used in determining the initialized value of the entity denoted by the ``name`` of the ``initialization_item``.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.5 VR only entities in the input_list shall be used in determining the initialized value of an entity

+.. _tu-initializes_aspects-12:

-#.
-All variables and state abstractions which are not declared within
-   the package but are used in the initialization of an ``initialization_item`` shall appear in an ``input_list`` of the ``initialization_item``.
+12. All variables and state abstractions which are not declared within the package but are used in the initialization of an ``initialization_item`` shall appear in an ``input_list`` of the ``initialization_item``.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FA 7.1.5 VR entities used in the initialization of an initialization_item must appear in its input_list.

+.. _etu-initializes_aspects-vr:

 .. centered:: **Examples**